battleaxedotco/tool-docs/docs/timelord/allow-ffmpeg.md

     right
  />

-After locating **FFMPEG** inside of Timelord extension, right-click or control-click to open it.
+After locating **FFmpeg** inside of Timelord extension, right-click or control-click to open it.
 This is different from doubling clicking and will show a new popup with the option to `Open` it.
-Click `Open` and **Terminal** should then launch and show a bunch of info about FFMPEG in the command line.
+Click `Open` and **Terminal** should then launch and show a bunch of info about FFmpeg in the command line.

 Close **Terminal** and ***Timelord*** should be ready to export MP4s.